WajuAbolarin/trans-meister/README.md

 - Configure your environment in the `.env` file
 - Install npm dependencies `npm install`
 - Run migrations `npm run migrate`
-- Run seeders `npm run migrate` (OPTIONAL)
-- Run the app in dev mode with `npm run dev`
+- Run the app API

-### In Production

-- Configure your environment in the `.env` file
-- Install npm dependencies `npm install`
-- Run migrations `npm run migrate`
-- Run migrations `npm run migrate`
-- Run the app in production mode with `npm run serve`
+- Run the App